The Master's Degree in Art History

 - Curriculum vitae (résumé) listing your educational background and experience.

 - [sent separately by your evaluators] Two letters of recommendation by professors or instructors who are familiar with your academic work and can speak to your ability to succeed in a rigorous academic program.
-Please note that Apply Yourself will ask you to enter the names and email addresses of your recommenders, and will send them an online evaluation form.
-This form will not be sent out until you complete the “recommenders” portion of your application.
-We suggest that students enter their recommenders into the Apply Yourself system as soon as possible, and independently notify their recommenders of the February 1 deadline.
+Please note that Slate will ask you to enter the names and email addresses of your recommenders and will send them an online evaluation form.
+This form will not be sent out until you complete the "recommenders" portion of your application.
+We suggest that students enter their recommenders into the Apply Yourself system as soon as possible and independently notify their recommenders of the February deadline.

 The Department of Art & Art History offers financial aid for incoming and second-year students in the form of teaching assistantships, fellowships, research and conference travel grants, and summer language study.
 The teaching assistantships provide students with both a stipend and at least 50% off of in-state tuition.
 Assistantships are dependent upon departmental needs and are made on either a semester or annual basis.
-Other sources of graduate funding include the Excellence Through Diversity Fellowship from the Diversity Office and Foreign Language and Area Studies Fellowships in Asian Studies and Latin American Studies.
+Other sources of graduate funding include the Top Off Award / Diversity Recruitment Bonus from the Diversity Office and Foreign Language and Area Studies Fellowships in Asian Studies and Latin American Studies.
 The University of Utah Graduate School has additional opportunities here.